 3. Find ways to celebrate.

 Connection with people you work with is the key.
 Be sure to maximize the effect of communication technology and share personal successes as well as professional.
-And don’t forget to include people you work with in your celebrations.
+And don't forget to include people you work within your celebrations even if you are working remotley.
 This is where social networks like Facebook can help you out.

 When we look at Maslow's hierarchy of needs, you could say this sort of celebration builds up your self-esteem and gives you a feeling of belonging that helps you handle your work.